Research Report 2008/2009

 The annual PRF Research Report includes policy decisions that have been taken by the Board in order to function smoothly and efficiently in an ever-changing environment.

 In the past year the Board once again completed an audit of available expertise versus that required to execute the various tasks undertaken by the PRF.
 Due to a lack of support, and in some instances a total absence of support, at both the national and provincial level, the Board took a decision to provide additional support to those Board members who are under the most pressure, but also with a view to providing continuity within the Board.
-It was envisaged that support would be in the form of additional appointments to Board committees and of supplementing PRF working groups with experts as required.
+It was envisaged that support would be in the form of additional appointments to Board committees and of supplementing PRF work groups with experts as required.
 The first such appointment was Dr Jan Dreyer, an experienced and nationally recognised agronomist with regard to summer crops, who was co-opted to the Technology committee for a period of one year.
 Similarly, at the end of 2008, an agreement was reached with Prof M Karaan, newly appointed Dean of the Faculty of Agricultural Sciences at the University of Stellenbosch, to increase the involvement of Prof André Agenbag, experienced and nationally recognised agronomist with regard to winter crops in the Western Cape.
 More on this topic will be reported in the next Research report.

 The most important policy decision taken by the PRF in the period under review was to engage in an international liaison and cooperation program with countries abroad.
 This followed a Think Tank held during April 2008 and is the result of the declining funding for research at research institutes, provincial departments and universities, as well as increasing pressure on those who remain.
 Very few vacant research positions are being filled and this has negatively affected many agricultural industries, resulting in increasing international isolation.
 Following the decision to give broader and international exposure not only to researchers but also to PRF co-workers, the decision was taken to liaise with Argentina and Brazil, mainly in the light of the dramatic progress in soybean production that has been made there in the past few years.